 We work with a number of NGOs in Ecuador.
 These non-profit organisations are devoted to helping children girls and their families overcome grinding poverty and improve their quality of life through education, job training, nutrition programmes, health and social services, psychological help and recreation.
 These organisations originated to help deal with the many children working and sleeping on the streets of Ecuador’s major cities and suffering as a consequence.

-Our caring placements involve working with children in care who have physical or learning difficulties and street children.
-Volunteers will be based in a state school for children with disabilities and will help with teaching, caring, gym, dance, art and anything else the children want them to do!
+Our Community Activity Assistant placements involve working with children in care who have physical or learning difficulties and street children.
+Volunteers could be based in a school for children with disabilities and will help with teaching, caring, gym, dance, art and anything else the children want them to do!
 If volunteers are working with street children, they will be involved with teaching, helping with homework, art and writing a newsletter.
 In Quito there is also the opportunity to volunteer at a social NGO providing rehabilitation therapies and special education for children, young people and adults with cerebral palsy and other associated disabilities (intellectual, visual, auditory, multi-challenges) and in need of general support.

 What To Expect

 Volunteering in Ecuador is a unique gap year experience in that it offers volunteers the opportunity to complete two placements; one in the morning and one in the afternoon.
 English teaching, conservation and caring placements are available in Quito, Cuenca and Yunguilla and volunteers in the past have enjoyed the diversity of experience that the two placements give them.